-Individuals may experience many different emotional and physical reactions following an extraordinary event.
-Common reactions can include feeling overwhelmed, tearfulness, sleep problems and a lack of concentration or difficulty focusing.
+Individuals may experience many different emotional and physical reactions if directly or indirectly affected by bushfires.
+Common reactions may include feeling overwhelmed, tearfulness, sleep problems and a lack of concentration or difficulty focusing.
 In most cases these reactions will fade over the following weeks.
 There are links below to supports that may help you during this time, or you can download a useful guide here.

 However, if at any time these reactions are seriously affecting your ability to participate in day to day activities, it's important to speak to your doctor about the support options available.

 Anyone impacted by the bushfires can access Medicare bushfire recovery counselling.

 You do not need a mental health plan from a doctor or a diagnosed mental illness to obtain these services.
 View a list of services here.